wnnawalaniec/phlambda/README.md

 Features:
  - set of useful functions helpful in functional programming
- - all functions are automatically curried
+ - all functions are automatically currying
  - every array can be wrapped with special class which allows for method chaining
  - first param is always function and the data to be operated will be last param